Florida DUI Manslaughter Defense Attorneys

 We are Available 24/7 to Take Your Calls.
 Contact Us Today!

 Protect your rights and fight for your best interests with the help of a Florida DUI manslaughter attorney from Musca Law.
-With over 150 years of collective experience, our firm can handle a wide variety of charges.
+With decades of collective experience, our firm can handle a wide variety of charges.
 We take the time to get to know our clients and to understand their case.
 This enables us to provide an accurate, effective defense of their rights while exploiting the weaknesses in the prosecution's case.